Jackson Hole Traveler - Visitor Guide

 Hole Hiking Experience Offers Snowshoeing tours in the ‘wild’

-Snowshoe hiking tours through Grand Teton National Park and Bridger-Teton Forest allow you to get up close and personal with nature and the spectacular environment of Jackson Hole.
+Snowshoe through the Bridger-Teton and Targhee-Caribou National Forests along with other Jackson Hole locations to get up close and personal with nature and dive deeper into the spectacular environment of Jackson Hole.

 “Joining a guided snowshoe tour allows the natural world to come alive,” says Cathy Shill, founder of The Hole Hiking Experience, which has been providing snowshoe and cross-country ski tours for visitors and residents for the past 25 years.

-“As a past client states, ‘anyone can walk in the woods, but understanding the diversity of life makes it special,’” Cathy adds.
+“As a past client stated, ‘anyone can walk in the woods, but understanding the diversity of life makes it special,’” Cathy added.
 “Experiencing winter can be thrilling as you learn about animals, tracks, behavior and the wonders of nature.”

 Jackson Hole’s Original and Oldest Nature Hiking Company